FST Format #

 Introduction #

-VSCode Extension #
+VS Code Extension #

 https://marketplace.visualstudio.com/items?itemName=MMDAgent-EX.dialogue-fst-editing-support